 The momentum swung back the way of the visitors at the beginning of the second half as two rapid strikes from Roberts put Spartans in front for the first time.
-The first came as he drilled a low free kick into the bottom corner and his second came with a similarly powerful effort which went under the diving Mason.
+The first came as he drilled a low free kick into the bottom corner and he earned his second with a similarly powerful effort which whizzed under the diving Mason.

 A rollercoaster afternoon continued as Curzon found an equaliser of their own just a few minutes later when the lively Trickett-Smith dummied a Luke Wall cutback and Merrill sidefooted another beautiful curler into the top corner.

-As time began to run out the game turned into an end-to-end barnstormer with both teams keen to avoid a replay and reach the 3rd qualifying round outright.
+As time ran out, the game turned into an end-to-end barnstormer with both teams keen to avoid a replay and reach the 3rd qualifying round outright.

 Trickett-Smith wasted a fantastic opportunity to put the Nash back ahead with ten minutes left when he shot straight at Blyth ‘keeper Mark Foden and that allowed the visitors to immediately break through Wrightson, whose eventual effort whistled wide of Mason’s right-hand post.

-As the clock ticked by 85 minutes, Blyth thought they had won it when Roberts waltzed through a tiring Curzon defence and shot across Mason into the far corner, completing a superb hat-trick in the process.
+Blyth thought they had won it with five minutes left when Roberts waltzed through a tiring Curzon defence and shot across Mason into the far corner, completing a superb hat-trick in the process.

 Thornley was stationed up front in the closing stages as Curzon threw everything at the away defence and in the second minute of added on time they cracked.

-With goalkeeper Mason in the box to attack Wall’s corner from the right-hand side, the cross fell to Trickett-Smith in space whose volley struck a post and edged over the line over the diving Saunders’ head.
+Goalkeeper Mason was in the box to attack Wall’s corner from the right-hand side and in the ensuing chaos the ball fell to Trickett-Smith in space whose volley struck a post and edged over the line over the diving Saunders’ head.

 The ball was hurriedly cleared by a Blyth defender, but after fierce protestations from the Curzon players and some consultation with his linesman, referee Matt Corlett awarded the goal.